srithaneeli76/A8-Case-4/README.md

 Key Entity Relationships (Summary):
 - Membership- We use this to store "Join Date" and "Status," which are attributes of the relationship rather than the student or club alone.
 A student can enroll in many clubs and each club has many students.
+- Role- This represents a many-to-many relationship between student and club.
+Similar to membership, A student can hold a role in several clubs and every club has many roles.
 - Event_Host- This is a critical many-to-many relationship between Club and Event.
 It includes an attribute for "Primary Host" vs. "Partner Host".
 A club can host many events and an event can be co-hosted by multiple clubs.
 - Attendance- This captures transaction-specific data: whether the student was checked in and the specific service hours earned for that specific event.
 A student attends many events and each event has many student attendees.
 - Reservation- This is a many-to-many relationship between club and fair.
 This shows that a club can attend many different fairs and a fair hosts many different clubs.
 In other words, it shows that a club can only request one reservation per fair, with a club hosting many reservations.